University of East Anglia

 We consider that “someone who can meaningfully comment” is someone whose knowledge of the candidate allows them to make an informed judgement of their skills and suitability for training as a Clinical Psychologist.
 The referee should have direct experience of and be able to comment on the applicant’s performance in a relevant clinical and professional context.

-Whilst your Academic Referee may in many cases be best obtained from your undergraduate degree or conversion course (whichever gave you GBC), it is also acceptable to ask an alternative person if they can more meaningfully comment on your academic suitability for training (i.e. a recent research supervisor).
+Whilst your academic referee may in many cases be best obtained from your undergraduate degree or conversion course (whichever gave you GBC), it is also acceptable to ask an alternative person if they can more meaningfully comment on your academic suitability for training (i.e. a recent research supervisor).
 Please choose the person who can best speak to your potential for doctoral level study.

 We cannot accept references which are not returned in the format of the standard Clearing House template.
 Please check that your referee is able to do this.